Located on the city’s Old Town Square, the Prague Astronomical Clock is the oldest operating astronomical clock in the world

 Tickets from Budapest to Prague by train

 As far as I know, these tickets are limited to 6 pieces per train, they can not be bought online and are only valid for a specific date.
-SparDay and SparNight tickets are available from € 19 for the second class, from € 35 for the first class.
+SparDay and SparNighttickets are available from € 19 for the second class, from € 35 for the first class.
 It is worth reserving a seat because if you don’t have one, and someone has their seat where you sit, you have to give it up to them.
 The price of reserving a seat is € 3, and you can ask it to be next to a window or not next to a window, and there is one seat with table in every car.

-MÁV also offers an excursion ticket, which is a return ticket for € 49 and is valid for 4 days.
-That means you have about 1 day to stay in Prague.
-For this ticket you can buy a 3-day valid pass for the public transport in Prague for € 10.
-By the way, standard tickets cost € 140 for first class and € 93 for second class.
-If you travel by direct trains and buy your ticket for the Budapest-Prague route, railway companies will give you huge discounts.
-By choosing a less frequented train and getting your tickets on time, you can travel to the Czech capital for only € 19!
+MÁV also offers an excursion ticket, which is a return ticket for €49, valid for 4 days.
+This means you have about one day to explore Prague.
+For this ticket, you can also buy a 3-day public transport pass in Prague for €10.
+By the way, standard tickets cost €140 for first class and €93 for second class.
+If you travel on direct trains and buy your ticket for the Budapest–Prague route, railway companies offer huge discounts.
+By choosing a less popular train and booking in advance, you can travel to the Czech Republic for only €19!

 More interesting and useful tips